hashicorp/terraform-provider-aws/website/docs/r/ec2_managed_prefix_list.html.markdown

 * `id` - The ID of the prefix list.
 * `arn` - The ARN of the prefix list.
 * `owner_id` - The ID of the AWS account that owns this prefix list.
+* `version` - The latest version of this prefix list.

 ## Import